Imagine this….it’s cold, raining, and pitch black outside.

 Getting a positive, efficient start to your day will build momentum and stay with you throughout the day.
 Even if you get sidetracked later in the day you achieved the most important and toughest work already.

-5. You Can Start Your Day from a Centered State without Feeling Rushed
+5. You Get to Start Your Day from a Grounded State and Eradicate Early Morning Anxiety

 “Discipline equals freedom.” – Jocko Willink

-8. Waking Up Early Allows you to Accomplish More During Your Day
+8. Waking Up Early Removes Distractions and Allows You to 10X Your Productivity

 Simply put, waking up early gives you more hours in the day.
 Waking up early will give you the most productive and energetic part of your day back in your life.